FrancoEdu/FrancoEdu/README.md

-## System.out.println("My Name is Eduardo!");
+## console.log("My name is Eduardo");
   ![i-07](https://user-images.githubusercontent.com/84602524/202872867-30e4865c-fb0a-4152-b35d-58f521a44d53.png)
 - 🧑‍💻 Nowadays I work with IT Support Technician at National Energy and Materials Research Center(CNPEM)
 - 💻 I’m currently learning Java, SpringBoot, Spring Data MongoDB
-- 🖥️ In the future I want to learn all the techniques and tools for web development, like javaScript, Node.js, HTML and CSS
+- 🖥️ In the future I want to learn all the techniques and tools for web development, like javaScript, Node.js, HTML, CSS and ReactJS
 - 🎓 I’m technical degree in systems development at COTUCA - UNICAMP
 - 📒 Studying Computer Engineering at UNISAL
 - 🕊️ I love to travel, spend time with friends and family and have a great barbecue.